AdobeDocs/experience-manager-cloud-service.en/help/forms/using-themes-in-core-components.md

 ---
 title: Creating and using themes
 description: You can use themes to stylize and provide a visual identity to an Adaptive Form using core components.
 You can share a theme across any number of Adaptive Forms.
+seo-description: You can create a new theme by customizing the available theme.
+The themes are customized and deployed using frontend pipeline.
+keywords: create new theme, customize theme, upload new theme, use theme in forms, customize theme using frontend pipeline
 exl-id: 11c52b66-dbb1-4c47-a94d-322950cbdac1
 ---
-# Create and Use themes in Adaptive Forms {#themes-for-af-using-core-components}
+# Themes in Adaptive Forms {#themes-for-af-using-core-components}

 You can create and apply themes to stylize an Adaptive Form.
 A theme contains styling details for the components and panels.
 Styles include properties such as background colors, state colors, transparency, alignment, and size.
 When you apply a theme, the specified style reflects on the corresponding components.
 Theme is managed independently without a reference to an Adaptive Form.

-When you [create an Adaptive Form](/help/forms/creating-adaptive-form-core-components.md) using core components, the three reference themes appear under the **Style** tab:
+When you [create an Adaptive Form using core components](/help/forms/creating-adaptive-form-core-components.md), the three reference themes appear under the **Style** tab:

 * [Canvas](https://github.com/adobe/aem-forms-theme-canvas)
 * [wknd](https://github.com/adobe/aem-forms-theme-wknd)